0thm4n3/PullAllJs/README.md

 # PullAllJs
-An automated tool that pulls and organizes All JS files from webpages using the TomNomNom's WayBackUrls (WayBackMachine - archive.org)
+An automated tool that pulls and organizes All JS files from webpages using the TomNomNom's (WayBackUrls)[https://archive.org]

 # Install